 New MacBook Air (2018): Release date, specs, latest news and rumours

-We’re just hours away from WWDC 2018 where Apple is rumoured to be planning to announce a new MacBook Air for 2018.
+It might not have arrived at WWDC 2018, but the rumours about an updated MacBook Air for 2018 are still refusing to go away.
 Read on for everything that we expect to see from the new device including the 2018 MacBook Air’s release date, specs, and price.

 The MacBook Air is in a strange place in 2018.
 Originally billed as the thinnest MacBook ever, the notebook’s unique selling point has since been matched by the standard MacBook (12-inch), leading to a bit of an identity crisis for the budget model in Apple’s lineup.